openoms/lightning-node-management/README.md

 pay with Lightning for an inbound channel of up to 16 000 000 satoshis.

 ### [zigzag.io](zigzag.io)
-An exchange that accepts Lightning payments
+An exchange that accepts Lightning payments.

 ### [Lightning Loop](https://github.com/lightninglabs/loop)